Smithay/book/src/client/sctk/drawing.md

 The principle of shared memory for drawing content is that the client first creates a memory-backed file (for example using [`memfd_create`]), and shares its file descriptor with the server.
-The client can then draw its content by writing to the file, and creates buffer pointing to the appropriate part of the file, similarly to a rust slice pointing to part of a `Vec`.
+The client can then draw its content by writing to the file, and create buffers pointing to the appropriate part of the file, similarly to a rust slice pointing to part of a `Vec`.
 The client can thus write the content of several different buffers to the same file, avoiding the need to open many file descriptors (file descriptor leaks are a real thing!).